iit-DLSLab/robotlib/README.md

     ./robot_info aliengolib --info

-where *aliengolib* is the name of the glue code library for Aliengo.
+where *aliengolib* is the name of the installed glue code library for Aliengo.
 ## Documentation
 The Robotlib documentation is written using Doxygen.
 To generate the documentation go in the folder *doc* and execute the following command